The Concise Illustrated History of 1920s Fashion and Style for Women. The trends, silhouettes, dresses, shoes, hats

 By 1923, gone was the traditional morning, afternoon and evening outfits – having been replaced by shopping frocks, spectator dresses, travelling frocks, and frocks for dancing in – “Why darling – simply everyone is doing the bell bottom !“

 Chanel’s Little Black Dress.

 Published in Vogue on October 1st 1926 and immediately dubbed the ‘Ford Dress’ by Vogues editor – a suggestion that it would become as popular as the Ford car.
 Its flattering silhouette suited just about any shape of a woman and it heralded a new Parisian ‘economy style’ or ‘poverty de luxe‘ as Chanel herself described it; an expensive interpretation of a simple design made of modest materials.

 ” the frock that all the world will wear is model 817 of black crepe de chine.
 Bodice blouses slightly at the front and sides and has a tight bolero at the back.
 Especially chic is the arrangement of tiny tucks which cross in front.
 Imported by Saks.”

 There was about it- no trumpets blaring, but a humble beginning as a day outfit, which Chanel was soon to follow with numerous black evening dress styles, which helped copper fasten the idea of the ‘the little black shift dress’ as a simple flattering ‘must have’ in every girls wardrobe.

 - Bobbed or cropped hairstyles

 b.
-Dancing to the Charleston and Bell Bottom
+Dancing to the Charleston and the Black Bottom dance ( thanks Louise !)

 - Rolled stockings